 What not to expect from this article

-Recommendations on what to buy.
+Recommendations on what to buy for your capsule wardrobe.

 Before I started dressing with less, I remember thinking a dress I saw in a magazine would make me look beautiful or feel sexy.
 I thought scoring an amazing deal at a semi-annual sale would make me happy and finally complete my wardrobe, but it never did.
 I always needed more.
-There is nothing you can buy that will finally make you anything.
+There is nothing you can buy that will finally make you not want anything.

 The secret to having it all is recognizing you already do.